jk-oster/voice-to-text-extension/Privacy.md

 It is the user's responsibility to review the privacy policy before using the extension.
 Any updates or changes to the privacy policy will be reflected in the designated area, and users are encouraged to check periodically for updates.

-If you have any concerns or questions regarding the privacy policy, please contact us at [jakobosterberger.com/contact](https://jakobosterberger.com/contact).
+If you have any concerns or questions regarding the privacy policy, please contact me at [jakobosterberger.com/contact](https://jakobosterberger.com/contact).

-*Last updated: 11.10.2023*
+*Last updated: 11.10.2024*